 Who We Are:

 Common Compass is an Ontario-based, registered charity which partners with schools and youth organizations to strengthen social-emotional wellbeing, mental health and belonging through evidence-based workshops and training for children and youth, educators/ youth-facing staff, and parents.
 All of our customized programs are developed and delivered by our team of mental health and education professionals and are tailored to the unique strengths and challenges of each school or organizational community.
-Over the last 12 years we have worked across 8 school boards and with more than 13,000 students, parents and educators.

 Schools We’ve Worked With